 - making the workplace readily accessible to and usable.

-Reasonable accommodations do not impose an undue hardship on the business from which action is requested.
+Reasonable accommodations, according to law, should not impose an undue hardship on the business from which action is requested.

 - Prohibiting Dreadlocks Is Not Racial Discrimination: EEOC New York